nki-radiology/recist-variability/README.md

 ``conda install -c conda-forge r-lme4``

 ## 2. How to run the Simulation Model
 In the ``run_simulation.py`` file, specify the inputs to the simulation model.
-Speficially, you can specify the number of readers, patients and repetitions, the ranges for Lmax, Omax, miu, and variances.
+Particularly, you can specify the number of readers, patients and repetitions, the ranges for Lmax, Omax, miu, and variances, among others.
 Check the arguments of the ``simulation`` function.

 ``python run_simulation.py``